-Four days after Pickles’ discovery, Harold Wilson’s gamble paid off, and the Labour party won the snap general election, increasing their wafer-thin majority significantly.
-It’s unlikely him and the rest of the Cabinet were dancing to the number 1 at the time though.
-The Sun Ain’t Gonna Shine Anymore isn’t exactly Things Can Only Get Better, is it?
+Despite Labour’s historic election victory (see below), it’s unlikely him and the rest of the Cabinet were dancing to the number 1 at the time.
+The Sun Ain’t Gonna Shine Anymore isn’t exactly D:ream’s Things Can Only Get Better, is it?

 The other two Walkers, John and Gary, released biography The Walker Brothers: No Regrets – Our Story in 2009, in which John seemed philosophical about losing his importance in the group to Scott.
 In 2000 he set up his own record label and began touring, but he died of liver cancer in 2011.
 Gary has seemingly disappeared back into obscurity.

-UPDATE (25/3/19): It was announced today that Scott Walker has died aged 76.
+The music and art worlds mourned the loss of Scott Walker when it was announced he had died of cancer on 22 March 2019, aged 76.
 He leaves behind a fascinating life story and a truly innovative body of work.

 Written by: Bob Crewe & Bob Gaudio

 Weeks at number 1: 4 (17 March-13 April)

 Politician Andrew Rosindell – 17 March